bmc-toolbox/bmcldap/README.md

 ---------------
 bmcldap was originally developed for [Booking.com](http://www.booking.com).
-With approval from [Booking.com](http://www.booking.com), the code and specification were generalized and published as Open Source on github, for which the authors would like to express their gratitude.
+With approval from [Booking.com](http://www.booking.com), the code and specification were generalized and published as Open Source on GitHub, for which the authors would like to express their gratitude.